HieroPham/CakePHP2/README.md

 ### Article Management

-1. Get Articles Listing: ( All User can get)
+1. Retrieve All Articles: (permission: All User can get)
    - copy this link and space link into new tab on Postman:
     ```
     http://localhost:8765/api/articles.json
     ```
    - Choose Method : GET
-2. Get Article Detail: ( All User can get)
+2. Retrieve a Single Article: (permission: All User can get)
    - copy this link and space link into new tab on Postman:
     ```
     http://localhost:8765/api/articles/1.json
     ```
    - Choose Method : GET
-3. Create new Article (Can only be used by authenticated users)
+3. Create an Article (permisison: Can only be used by authenticated users)
    - copy this link and space link into new tab on Postman:
     ```
     http://localhost:8765/api/articles.json